Men Against Violence Peer Education

 You should consider joining MAV if you have a desire to work with the Texas State community, motivation to increase knowledge of violence, and a sincere concern for the overall being of yourself and other students.
 MAV members must be able to work independently or on a team and have the ability to be open-minded and non-judgmental when discussing sensitive issues.

 For more information on joining MAV, call 512.245.2161, visit Health Promotion Services located in Suite 201 of The Student Health Center, or email email@example.com

-Mav has meetings every Thursday at 6:30 in the Student Health Center conference room located on the second floor.
+MAV has meetings every Monday at 5:15 pm in the Student Health Center Conference Room 202.
 All students are welcome.